 Our platform benefits from powerful network effects.
 Our cloud-based software is driven by a sophisticated, automated, and curated rules engine, employing AI to generate and incorporate real-time feedback from millions of network transactions processed through our platform each day.
-Every transaction we process provides additional data to power our AI insights, which are embedded in updates that are deployed efficiently across our client base.
-This creates a flywheel effect over time as we capture more data and leverage it to continue to improve the Waystar platform.
+Every transaction we process provides additional data insights across providers, patients, and payers, which are embedded in updates that are deployed efficiently across our client base.
+This results in cumulative benefits to us over time - as we capture more data from each transaction we process, we leverage that data to continue to improve the Waystar platform through embedded machine learning, advanced algorithms, and other in-house AI technologies to deliver added value to our clients.
+In turn, the more value we create for our clients, the more likely it is that they will continue to use our products, allowing us to continue to capture more data that results in tangible improvements to our platform.
 As a result, our clients benefit from faster and more efficient performance from software that is evolving to meet ever-changing regulatory and payer requirements, enabling accurate and timely reimbursement.

 We have demonstrated an ability to drive recurring, predictable, and profitable growth.
 Over 99% of our revenue is either recurring subscription or based on highly predictable volumes.
 For the twelve months ended June 30, 2023, our Net Revenue Retention Rate was 109.7%, and for the year ended December 31, 2022, our Net Revenue Retention Rate was 109.5%.
 For the six months ended June 30, 2023, we generated revenue of \$387.1 million (reflecting a 12% increase compared to revenue of \$344.8 million for the same period in the prior year), net loss of \$21.4 million (reflecting a 16% decrease compared to net loss of \$25.4 million for the same period in the prior year), and Adjusted EBITDA of \$166.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$143.6 million for the same period in the prior year).
-For the year ended December 31, 2022, we generated revenue of \$704.9 million (reflecting a 22% increase compared to revenue of \$578.6 million in the prior year), and Adjusted EBITDA of \$143.6 million in the prior year), net loss of \$44.0 million (reflecting a 6% decrease compared to net loss of \$47.1 million in the prior year), and Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$47.1 million in the prior year), and Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$45.5 million in the prior year), and Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$254.5 million in the prior year).
+For the year ended December 31, 2022, we generated revenue of \$704.9 million (reflecting a 22% increase compared to revenue of \$578.6 million in the prior year), net loss of \$44.0 million (reflecting a 6% decrease compared to net loss of \$47.1 million in the prior year), and Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$295.5 million (reflecting a 16% increase compared to Adjusted EBITDA of \$254.5 million in the prior year).